Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Main Results

-Aside from this, we observe that graph reductions can increase, decrease or maintain the number of cycles a graph has in its cycle set.
-For instance the graph $\mathcal{G}_0$ in our previous example has 12 cycles in its cycle set whereas $\mathcal{G}_1$ has 3 and $\mathcal{G}_2$ has 2 (see figure 7).
+Observe that graph reductions can increase, decrease or maintain the number of cycles a graph has in its cycle set.
+For instance the graph $\mathcal{G}_0$ in our previous example has 12 cycles in its cycle set whereas $\mathcal{G}_1$ has 3 and $\mathcal{G}_2$ has 1 (see figure 6).
+As an alternate example let $P,$ $\mathcal{R}_{U}(P)\in\mathbb{G}$ with adjacency matrices given by